akshayauti/Housing-Prices/README.md

 # Housing-Prices
-This is simple Machine Learning Project which predict the house prises in a district according to various features.
+This is simple Machine Learning Project which predict the house prises in a district based on various features.